Rock Island-Milan School District superintendent meets with parents for feedback

 Rock Island, Ill.
 (KWQC) - The Rock Island-Milan school district superintendent met with parents on Saturday morning to hear feedback about the schools.

 Dr. Reginald Lawrence became the district’s superintendent this school year.
 He said he is holding a few of these meetings with the community, students, teachers and parents over the next month.
-This is a part of his First 100 Day Entry Plan.
+This is a part of his Listen and Learn Tour for his first 100 days as superintendent.

 “It gives me an opportunity to hear what those who’ve invested here feel about the school district,” said Lawrence.